 We will keep a record of the majority of your personal information up to 3 years from the date you have completed your course, but in some circumstances we may keep information for a longer time.
 We would only do this if we had a good reason and only if we are allowed to do so under data protection law.

 What decisions can you make about your information?

 From May 2018, you are able to make various decisions about your information.
-Some of these are new rights whilst others build on your existing rights.
 Your rights are as follows:

 - You can ask what information we hold about you and be provided with a copy.
 We will also give you extra information, such as why we use this information about you, where it came from and what types of people we have sent it to;

 - If the information we hold about you is incorrect, you can ask us to correct it;

 - You can ask us to delete the information that we hold about you in certain circumstances.
 For example, where we no longer need the information;

 - Our use of information about you may be restricted in some cases.
 For example, if you tell us that the information is inaccurate we can only use it for limited purposes while we check its accuracy.